 - PhD in Medical Sciences, Radboud University Nijmegen, The Netherlands, 1997

-- Measurement and analyses of human movement and muscle activation
+- Measurement and analyses of human movement, muscle activation and physical activity

 - Different teaching activities for Bachelor and Master of Human Movement Science

 - Course coordinator for BEV2008 - Fitness and Performance Assessment

 - Course coordinator for BEV3004 - Signal Analysis and Measurement in the Laboratory

 - Course coordinator for BEV3901 - Thesis in Movement Science

 - BEV3201 - Introduction to Signal Processing in Matlab